TRS ACCESS Network · Massachusetts General Hospital · Harvard Medical School

 Abigail Donovan Education

-Educational presentation on treatment-resistant schizophrenia and clozapine therapy approaches.
+Educational presentation on TRS and clozapine treatment approaches.

 TRS Clozapine